 Professor Hoffman received her B.A. from Wellesley College, her J.D. from Harvard Law School, an LL.M. in health law from the University of Houston, and an S.J.D. in health law from Case Western Reserve University.
 Prior to becoming an academic, Ms. Hoffman was a Senior Trial Attorney at the Equal Employment Opportunity Commission in Houston, a litigation associate at O'Melveny & Myers in Los Angeles, and a judicial clerk for U.S. District Judge Douglas W. Hillman (Western District of Michigan).

 In 2013, Professor Hoffman was selected by the Robert Wood Johnson Foundation for a scholar-in-residence fellowship in public health law.
 She has also twice spent a sabbatical semester as a Visiting Scholar at the Centers for Disease Control and Prevention (2007 and 2014) and was a Visiting Scholar at Emory University in 2014 as well.

 Professor Hoffman has published over sixty articles and book chapters on health law and civil rights issues.
 She has developed particular expertise and a national reputation in the area of health information technology.
 Her work has appeared in the Georgetown Law Journal

 , and Boston College Law Review

 , among many other journals.
-She is also the author of the book Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow
+She is the author of two books: Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow

 More information is available at sharonahoffman.com